 This spirit, unfortunately, is inseparable from our nature, having its root in the strongest passions of the human mind.
 It exists under different shapes in all governments, more or less stifled, controlled, or repressed; but, in those of the popular form, it is seen in its greatest rankness, and is truly their worst enemy.

 In his farewell address, George Washington dedicated a fair amount of time on the subject of political parties and the inherent dangers.
-I agree with George… political parties are divisive.
-We’ve all been duped as a consequence of the divisive narrative of politicians from political parties, the news anchors, and political commentators.
+I agree with Washington’s assessment that political parties are divisive.
+We’ve all been duped as a consequence of the divisive narrative of politicians, news anchors, and political commentators.

 Parties and other political groups are nothing more than private associations where membership is required.
 George Washington preferred a unified America… not divided political parties.
 Unify denotes of one mind.
 To marry, merge, or fuse together.
 Political parties denote division!

 We already see that 43% of Americans identify politically as independent.
-There is no mandate that precludes political parties are required to hold elections.
+Political Parties are not required to hold elections.
 Americans need to unify against the very thing destroying America.
 I do not believe the American people are as divided as the political parties, media, and polls portray.

-As for the majority of Americans, I prefer to believe they are not Leftists, Socialists, Progressives, Communists, Marxists, Wall Street Occupiers, or Democrats… I prefer to believe they are not Anarchists, Conservatives, Ultra-Conservatives, Tea Party Conservatives, Right Wingers or Republicans.
+As for the majority of Americans, I prefer to believe they are not Leftists, Socialists, Progressives, Communists, Marxists, or Democrats… I prefer to believe they are not Anarchists, Conservatives, Ultra-Conservatives, Right Wingers or Republicans.
 The majority of Americans are none of those things.

 Ronald Reagan said: We are in short, “We the people,” that breed called Americans.

 You’re probably asking yourself, what is this business of the precinct?
 This folks is where local people are actively engaged running their government at the grass roots level.
 What we have today is a consequence of divisive party politics and a lack of knowledge.
-Over the years, knowledge of the True Business of the Precinct has been lost.
+Over the years, the knowledge of the True Business of the Precinct has been lost.
 True representation of, by, and for the people can only be accomplished at the precinct level.
 The big question is… will the American people lay aside the partisan divide and be American?
 And, are the American people willing to learn and educate themselves?
 To understand our future purpose, you must understand our past.
 Our founding fathers could have easily established a monarchy but they didn’t… thank God!
+They established a representative republic and put it in your hands.

 That’s all I have for today.
 I hope you’ve enjoyed our time together.
 Until next time, please share this page with friends and family using the share buttons on this podcast page.
 Learn together in truth… learn everything you can about the founding of America.
 You’ll be astounded!